Hamilton-at-CapU/muni-tax-dashboard/README.md

 ## Live App

-The app is deployed via Shinylive at the project's GitHub Pages URL.
+The app is deployed via Shinylive at the project's GitHub Pages URL, and from [bcmunicipaldata.org](bcmunicipaldata.org)

 ## Features

 - **Trend chart** — plot any variable over time for selected municipalities
+- **Property class breakdown** — tax rates, taxable values, and tax multiples by property class
 - **Distribution chart** — KDE density plot showing where selected municipalities sit relative to all others in a given year
-- **Property class breakdown** — tax rates, taxable values, and tax multiples by property class
-- **Typical house value analysis** — school, municipal, regional district, hospital, and other taxes on a typical house
 - **Sidebar filters** — filter municipalities by population or typical house value using a range slider, or select manually

 ## Project Structure